yuxluo/umtri_label/README.rst

 Configuration
 ------------------
-The UMTRI Image Annotation Tool requires two components to work properly -- a server and a client
+The UMTRI Image Annotation Tool requires two components to work properly -- a server and a client。 The client retrieves data sets hosted on the server and sends the labels back during submit

 The Server
 ~~~~~~~~~~~~~~~~~